-With your first dispatch, you will become a registered apprentice with the State of Oregon via Oregon Labor & Industry.
-Your progress will be regularly monitored by your committee and reported to the State until you've completed the terms of your Apprenticeship Agreement and earn your Journey Worker Certification.
+With your first dispatch, you will become a registered apprentice with the State of Oregon via Bureau of Labor & Industry (BOLI).
+Your progress will be regularly monitored by your committee and reported to the State until you've completed the terms of your Apprenticeship Agreement and earned your Journey Worker Certification.

-Read through this handbook carefully and if you have questions call us at 503-256-7300.
-Once you've read and understood everything in this book, sign, detach and submit the Acknowledgment of Handbook on the back page.
+Read this handbook carefully and if you have questions call us at 503-256-7300.